dougbutner/web-4/README.md

 1. **Geodomain**: A bounded area that has an associated group of people who are running a democratic (web 4) system.

-2. **Geotribe**: The group of people associates with a geodomain that are responsible for the administration of
+2. **Geotribe**: The group of people associated with a geodomain that are participants or

 These geotribes can be nested, with a finite number of smaller areas making up the larger area (geopolitics), or overlapping, such as with cultures and